JamesEnglish1028/JamesEnglish1028-My-Ebook-Reader/README.md

 - Reworked PDF viewer to use `react-pdf` with bundle-friendly worker import and added PDF TOC mapping.
 - Added a small HUD that displays zoom/font-size changes and custom tooltips in the help modal.

+## OPDS2 PoC

+This release includes a proof-of-concept OPDS2 client and a basic borrow flow for testing with catalogs that require Basic authentication (for example, small library demo servers like Palace Manager).

+- The app can detect OPDS2 acquisition links with rel `http://opds-spec.org/acquisition/borrow` and will show a "Borrow" button in the Book Detail view.
+- Borrowing is performed with a POST request to the provided borrow href.
+If the catalog requires Basic auth, the app will prompt for credentials and can persist them (localStorage) for convenience.
+- This is a PoC: the current flow saves a metadata-only BookRecord into the local IndexedDB on successful borrow.
+Full acquisition download/import is a planned follow-up.

+How to test the PoC locally:

+1. Start the dev server: `npm run dev`.
+2. Open the Library settings menu and use the "Add Palace OPDS2 Sample" quick-add entry to add a sample OPDS2 catalog used in tests.
+3. Browse the catalog, open a borrowable entry, and click "Borrow".
+If the server requires Basic auth you will be prompted to enter credentials (optionally save them).
+4. After a successful borrow the book metadata will appear in the library.
+Importing the full content is not yet automatic and requires the follow-up work described below.

+Planned follow-ups:

+- Implement acquisition handling (indirect acquisitions) and the download/import pipeline to convert borrow operations into saved EPUB/PDF content.
+- Add caching/ETag support and robust error handling for OPDS2 fetches.
+- Improve UI for managing stored OPDS credentials.

 ## Contributing

 Contributions welcome.
 Open an issue or submit a PR with a short description of the change.
 For larger work, create a feature branch and open a PR when ready.